Marvellous Munro Leaf

 - a favourite of Gandhi

-- made into an Oscar-winning movie by Disney
+- made into an Oscar-winning film.

 Grammar Can Be Fun is slightly more tongue-in-cheek and warns children against slack language such as “gimme, wanna, gonna, and ain’t”.